How Inspera Originality works

 Review generates a report

-When Originality has analyzed the texts, you receive a result in the form of a report showing how much of the text is original and how much is plagiarized.
+When a student submits their text in Canvas, a similarity report is automatically generated in Originality, provided that you as the teacher have activated the function when creating the assignment.
+The report includes how much of the text is original text and how much is plagiarized.
 You can also see the sources of any plagiarized material.

 Requirements for submitted texts